B3rry/Zest/README.md

 ![Example Dynamic Icons](./assets/example_dynamic_icons.jpeg)
 _Update your app icon with a pull request number, commit hash, version number, or more._

+Set up Zest and run `sh ./scripts/processAppIcon.sh -t "foo" -p "#" -s "sample"` to view a live demonstration.
+Works great with tools like Jetpack, Jenkins and GitHub Actions.

 ## Installation and Setup